 I am an active member of the church.
 I’ve held a wide variety of callings—everything from Relief Society president to sunbeam teacher.
-I currently serve on the Relief Society events committee.
-I was raised in an active LDS household, graduated from seminary, graduated from BYU, married in the Boise temple, and am mother to three beautiful boys.
+I was raised in an active LDS household, graduated from seminary, graduated from BYU, married in the Boise temple, and am the mother to three beautiful boys.
 Because of what I have learned in the temple, I always felt that women would be ordained to the priesthood eventually.

 I love the gospel.
 I believe that my Heavenly Parents created, know and love me.
 I believe that Jesus Christ, my Savior, paid the price needed to get me back to Them.
 I believe in the gift of the Holy Ghost and that the Spirit of God abides with me as I go through my life.
 I believe in the power of prayer and the reality of personal revelation that keeps me connected to the divine.
-I believe that Joseph Smith was an inspired prophet, and was directed by God in organizing this church.
 I believe that the priesthood is the power of God on earth.
 I believe that women should be ordained.